 Here's a quick video walk-through about how to add and verify additional sites in your Affilimate account.

-For a written version, see this article in our Help Center.
+For a written version,

 NOTE: Phase II will handle splitting your commission reports by website.
 We've got another post about how to correctly add multiple sites in various affiliate networks, so do check that out and make sure your're set up properly for later!

 How can I add a second site to my account?